A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Concluding remarks

 \subsection{From sample sets to irreducible decomposition}

 At each iteration of \cref{line: sample set} of \Cref{alg:unmixed stratified}, a finite set of points $W_d$ is produced.
-Collectively, they form a numerically well-behaving representations of the $d$-dimensional components $V_d$ of the $\C^*$-zero set $\V^*(F)$ of $F$.
-Therefore, the production of the sample sets $W_n,W_{n-1},\dots,W_1,W_0$ is a numerical equivalence of decomposing $\V^*(F)$ according to the dimensions of its components.
+Collectively, they form a numerically well-behaved representation of the $d$-dimensional components $V_d$ of the $\C^*$-zero set $\V^*(F)$.
+Therefore, the production of the sample sets $W_n,W_{n-1},\dots,W_1,W_0$ is numerically equivalent to decomposing $\V^*(F)$ according to the dimensions of its components.
 A more refined decomposition is the \emph{irreducible decomposition}.
-In particular, the $d$-dimensional component $V_d$ may be furthered decomposed into its irreducible components
+In particular, the $d$-dimensional component $V_d$ may be further decomposed into its irreducible components